analogdevicesinc/testbenches/docs/user_guide/coding_guidelines.rst

 **C3**

-Testbench's FPGA part must be compatible with the IPs used in the design.
+Project level testbench's FPGA part must be compatible with one of the designs of the HDL projects.

 .. _example-c3: